+Programme-specific REGULATIONS

-Programme-specific regulations Faculty of Computing, Engineering & Media (CEM)
+Faculty of Computing, Engineering & Media (CEM)

 Welcome to the programme-specific regulations for the Faculty of CEM.
 These are additional requirements, normally in place to address requirements outlined by a Professional, Statutory and Regulatory Body (PSRB).
+They relate to continuing postgraduate students in 2023/24, and students in levels 6 and 7 of undergraduate programmes.
+Please refer to the academic regulations for further details.

-They relate to NEW level 4 (first year) undergraduate students from September 2022 onwards, both on block delivery programmes and on programmes with other delivery patterns, so students in level 5 in 2023/24 will now be subject to these regulations.
+Please note, there is a separate set of programme-specific regulations for taught programmes which apply to all NEW level 4 (first year) undergraduate students from September 2022, both on block delivery programmes and on programmes with other delivery patterns, so students in level 5 in 202324 will now be subject to these regulations.
 They also apply to new postgraduate students from September 2023.
-Please refer to the academic regulations for further details.

-Please note, there is a separate set of programme-specific regulations for taught programmes which apply to continuing postgraduate students and undergraduate students in level 6 or level 7 in 2023/24.